-- (2) Restricted stock units ("RSU") awards outstanding at the end of the last completed fiscal year.
-Market value is based on the closing market price of the Company's common stock on January 31, 2020, the last trading day of the Company's 2020 fiscal year.
-Each RSU entitles the executive officer to receive one share of common stock if he or she remains continuously employed with the Company through the end of a three-year service period (i.e., April 5, 2020 for the April 5, 2017 award, May 7, 2020 for the May 7, 2018 award and April 15, 2022 for the April 17, 2019 award).
+(2) Restricted stock unit ("RSU") awards outstanding at the end of the last completed fiscal year.
+Market value is based on the closing market price of the Company's common stock on January 28, 2024 fiscal year.
+Each RSU entitles the executive officer to receive one share of common stock if they remain continuously employed with the Company through the end of a three-year service period as shown in the following table.
 At the discretion of the Committee, the RSUs may be paid in shares of the Company's common stock, cash (based on the fair market value of a share of common stock on the date payment is made), or both.
-In addition to the service-based vesting requirement, 100% of the RSUs will vest upon a change of control of the Company and a prorated number of the RSUs will vest upon the death, disability or retirement of the executive officer. - (3) The amount reported for the 2018 performance grant award is based on the actual level of absolute and relative EPS growth achieved as of the end of the 2020 fiscal year, which was the end of the award's three-year performance period.
-The amount reported for the 2019 and 2020 performance grant awards is based on the level of performance achieved as of the end of the 2020 fiscal year, even though actual performance will not be measured under each of those awards until the end of their respective three-year performance periods.
-If the interim performance exceeded the threshold for the award, the reported value of the award was based on assumed achievement of the next higher performance measure that exceeds the actual interim measure of performance (which was the maximum performance level for both absolute and relative EPS growth).
-Any payments under the 2018 and 2019 performance grant awards will be determined based on actual performance through 2021 and 2022, respectively, and not on any interim measure of performance.
+In addition to the service-based vesting requirement, 100% of the RSUs will vest upon a change of control of the Company and a prorated number of the RSUs will vest upon the death, disability or retirement of the executive officer.